Introduction to IELTS

 The test has four parts; listening, reading, writing and speaking and lasts three hours.
 Listening takes place first and lasts 40 minutes, then reading and writing (one hour each) and speaking which last up to 15 minutes.

 When you should take the exam and how long you need to prepare depends on your current ability.
 It is advisable however that you begin preparation lessons two months before your exam date.
-To learn your current IELTS score, take a practice test.
+To learn your current IELTS score, take an IELTS practice test.

 In the UK, IELTS exams are held every Saturday throughout the year, and can be booked as late as a week before the intended exam date.
 It is advisable to book well in advance though as spaces fill up quickly, especially during July and August.